Water Damage Restoration – Corona CA

 - Shut off your water-main if the flooding is from plumbing (see how to shut off your water main here).

-- To prevent floor staining, remove colored objects from such as richly colored rugs, magazines, etc.
+- To prevent floor staining, remove colored objects that may stain the floors such as richly colored rugs, magazines, etc.

 - Lift furniture legs and feet away from wet carpets.
 Aluminum foil will prevent metal glides from making rust stains.
 Wood blocks can lift wooden sofa and table legs away from the water.

 - If the source of the flooding is already stopped, mop up what you can while waiting for our help to arrive.
 But avoid slippery areas; we’ll handle those.
 Do NOT try to vacuum up water with a household vacuum cleaner!
 We will be extracting the water far more thoroughly and safely using professional water cleanup procedures.

 - Preserve wood furnishings by wiping them dry.

 - Move books, art, wet cushions, etc. to a dry area.